dsccommunity/PostgreSqlDsc/CONTRIBUTING.md

 ## Running the Tests

-If want to know how to run this module's tests you can look at the [Testing Guidelines](https://dsccommunity.org/guidelines/testing-guidelines/#running-tests)
+For instructions on how to run this module's tests you can look at the [Testing Guidelines](https://dsccommunity.org/guidelines/testing-guidelines/#running-tests)